Here are the draft minutes of the 2017 AGM (as a PDF file). They will be presented to the 2018 AGM for confirmation.

 If after reading the Role Description you are still interested then please let my PA know and then the Trustees of the MGS Development Fund Charity will consider all interested parties.
 It would be helpful if you could provide a short statement of any experience that you have in this area and how you see the Development Fund evolving.

-Here are the draft minutes of the 2016 AGM.
-They will be presented to the 2017 AGM for confirmation
+Here are the minutes of the 2016 AGM.
+They were presented to the 2017 AGM for confirmation

 Here are the minutes of the 2015 AGM, as presented to the 2016 AGM for confirmation and corrected.